Peculiar People: Union of Evangelical Churches

 The UEC maintains its structure as a connection of churches, but is associated with the Fellowship of Independent Evangelical Churches and Affinity.
-It has its central office at Eastwood Road Evangelical Church, 36 Eastwood Road, Rayleigh, Essex SS6 7JQ.
+Its central office was originally at Eastwood Road Evangelical Church in Rayleigh, which opened in 1923.
+After that closed in 2019, the registered office became Stanway Evangelical Church in Colchester.

-The 16 UEC churches are in Camberwell,in London, and Canning Town, Chelmsford, Corringham, Cressing, Daws Heath, Eastwood, Great Wakering, Little Totham, Rayleigh, Shoeburyness, Southend, Stanford-le-Hope, Stanway, Wickford and Witham in Essex.
+The 15 UEC churches are in Camberwell and Canning Town in London, and Chelmsford, Corringham, Cressing, Daws Heath, Eastwood, Great Wakering, Little Totham, Shoeburyness, Southend, Stanford-le-Hope, Stanway, Wickford and Witham in Essex.

-Although services had previously been discontinued at Rayleigh, Shoeburyness, and Stanford-le-Hope and the churches temporarily closed, all three are now home to regular worshipping congregations once again.
+Although services had previously been discontinued at Shoeburyness and Stanford-le-Hope and the churches temporarily closed, all three are now home to regular worshipping congregations once again.
+Services had similarly been discontinued at Rayleigh but resumed, only for the chapel to close permanently in 2019.
+It was acquired by a congregation of the Celestial Church of Christ, a Pentecostal group.